DYAC-FM: 2020-2023: Q Radio

 On December 31, 2019, Horizon of the Sun Communications (producers of Chinese Filipino oriented shows Chinatown TV and Chinese News TV) took over the operations of MBNI's stations.
 On November 15, 2020, after almost 17 years, Crossover quietly signed off for the last time.

 On November 16, 2020, the station, along with other MBNI provincial stations, was officially launched as Q Radio and switched to a CHR/Top 40 format.
 Aside from having its own local programming, it also simulcasted a handful of programs from its flagship station in Manila.

 On December 16, 2021, Q Radio went off the air as an effect of Typhoon "Rai" (Odette) at the evening, which damaged the station's transmitter and building.
 A couple of weeks later, the station returned on-air after the power was restored in the area.

-On May 14, 2023, at 10:00pm, Q Radio signed off on this frequency, with "Wherever You Will Go" by The Calling as its swansong.
+On May 14, 2023, at 10:00pm, Q Radio signed off for the last time, with "Wherever You Will Go" by The Calling as its swansong.